Inflation has been in the news a lot lately, as the prices of everything from hotel rooms to used cars and gas continue to rapidly rise.

 But one less-discussed aspect of inflation is how it affects your state income tax bill.
 Some states, like the federal government, account for inflation in key tax rules to protect your hard-earned dollars, while other states don’t.

 The result?
 If you live in a state that doesn’t account for inflation at tax time, it’s possible for your tax bill to increase even if your income itself does not increase.
-That leaves you less income to spend after taxes — which is especially painful when prices are higher due to increased inflation like we’ve seen recently.
+That leaves you with less income to spend after taxes — which is especially painful when prices are higher due to increased inflation like we’ve seen recently.

 This situation is described in a recent Tax Foundation report, which goes on to examine the ways different states “index” certain aspects of their tax rules to account for inflation, including two tax breaks: standard deductions and personal deductions.